-- The Vision and Objectives for the future of Tattenhall and District - The Neighbourhood Plan Strategy Sustainable Development for the Whole Community setting out the broader aims of the Plan's approach. - The Neighbourhood Plan Policies Providing the local policy framework for managing new development so that it contributes to the vision, aims and strategy for the District.
+- 2. The Neighbourhood Plan Strategy Sustainable Development for the Whole Community setting out the broader aims of the Plan's approach. - 3.
+The Neighbourhood Plan Policies Providing the local policy framework for managing new development so that it contributes to the vision, aims and strategy for the District.

-The Neighbourhood Plan Vision for Tattenhall
+2. The Neighbourhood Plan Vision for Tattenhall

-As detailed in the Tattenhall Parish Plan (2006) and Tattenhall Village Design Statement (2009) the community wants Tattenhall to continue to thrive as a vibrant and distinctive village, to continue to respect and reflect the views of its community, to evolve and expand whilst retaining its unique and distinctive character, and to provide an outstanding quality of life for current and future generations of residents.

-The Parish Council will do this by:

-- Encouraging a thriving and prosperous community that delivers a high quality of life for all its residents - Promoting a distinctive and flourishing local economy that exhibits vitality and dynamism - Supporting measured, proportionate, timely and sustainable development to meet local requirement - Endorsing policies that have a positive effect on the environment, including those that remove or minimise flood risk, mitigate climate change and reduce our carbon footprint - Maintaining the high quality natural environment with its protected wildlife interests
+- 2.1.
+As detailed in the Tattenhall Parish Plan (2006) and Tattenhall Village Design Statement (2009) the community wants Tattenhall to continue to thrive as a vibrant and distinctive village, to continue to respect and reflect the views of its community, to evolve and expand whilst retaining its unique and distinctive character, and to provide an outstanding quality of life for current and future generations of residents. - 2.2.
+The Parish Council will do this by: - Encouraging a thriving and prosperous community that delivers a high quality of life for all its residents. - Promoting a distinctive and flourishing local economy that exhibits vitality and dynamism. - Supporting measured, proportionate, timely and sustainable development to meet local requirement. - Endorsing policies that have a positive effect on the environment, including those that remove or minimise flood risk, mitigate climate change and reduce our carbon footprint. - Maintaining the high-quality natural environment with its protected wildlife interests.